Abra… cad… Abra!

 “Casa Grande” Antiques, Bacolod City.
 Ernest Baker.
 After chatting up a storm while looking at all the delightful antiques in stock, Ernest was very insistent that we meet his business partner, Herbert “Herbie” Montilla Tomkins: “He will love you two!!!”

 And so we were introduced to an American / Spanish mestizo gentleman who sat leisurely fanning himself on a wrought iron armchair in an airy “lanai.”
 He was cordial, pleasant, and distant.
-However, he soon became visibly amused with our conversation, a prattle of Style.
-Somehow, the talk veered to the English Style of decoration… And He recalled: “I remember, there was this Hollywood hostess who dipped her chair covers in tea, so that they would not look new…”
+However, he soon became visibly amused with our conversation, a prattle of style.
+Somehow, the talk veered to the English style of decoration… And he recalled: “I remember, there was this Hollywood hostess who dipped her chair covers in tea, so that they would not look new…”

 Sounded like the Colefax & Fowler doyenne Nancy Perkins Lancaster.
 But Hollywood???
 Nooooo…

-“Her name is at the tip of my tongue… I will remember in a while…” insisted a concentrating, close-eyed Joey Panlilio, who was no stranger to the International Set — having seen so much of it because of his grandaunt The International Jeweller Fe S. Panlilio, during the Marcos Era and afterwards — and who knew his International Social History very well.
+“Her name is at the tip of my tongue… I will remember in a while…” insisted a concentrating, close-eyed Joey Panlilio, who was no stranger to the international set — having seen so much of it because of his grandaunt the international jeweller Fe S. Panlilio, during the Marcos era and afterwards — and who knew his international social history very well.

 The ice was stylishly broken when Joey Panlilio finally remembered the name of the Hollywood hostess: “Edith Meyer-Guest!!!
 That’s the name, Herbie!!!”